waghanza/cyclone/README.rst

 - Socket closed notification

-    One of the great features of TwistedWeb is the ``request.notifyFinish()``, which is also available in Cyclone.
+    One of the great features of TwistedWeb is the ``request.notifyFinish()``, which is also available in cyclone.
     This method returns a deferred which is fired when the request socket is closed, by either ``self.finish()``, someone closing their browser while receiving data, or closing the connection of a Comet request::